The Michelangelo: Hotel Taft

-Mixed-use Conversion
+Mixed-use conversion

-From 1984-1986, the hotel was converted to mixed use, at a cost of $100 million, buoyed by the economic recovery of the area, especially the 1983 announcement of the $200 million Equitable Center office tower, across 51st Street to the north.
+From 1984 to 1986, the hotel was converted to mixed use, at a cost of $100 million, buoyed by the economic recovery of the area, especially the 1983 announcement of the $200 million Equitable Center office tower, across 51st Street to the north.

 Taft Partners Development Group, which converted the building, consisted of Steven Goodstein from the Goodstein Construction Company, Hank Sopher of J.I.
 Sopher & Company and Arthur Cohen, chairman of Arlen Realty and Development Corporation.
 The architect for the conversion was Wechsler-Grasso-Menziuso.
 The eighth through the 21st floors were rebuilt as 448 condominiums, known as Executive Plaza, while the first seven floors were occupied by the 179-room Grand Bay Hotel at Equitable Center, which opened in October 1986.
 The hotel and the condominiums had separate entrances side by side on 51st Street.

 In 1990, Park Lane Hotels International acquired the hotel portion and renamed it the Parc Fifty One Hotel.
 In 1992, Starhotels acquired the hotel for $42 million and renamed it The Michelangelo.
 The Executive Plaza residential condominium portion of the building was listed in a 2015 New York Times article as having the highest proportion of non-primary residences of any building in Manhattan, at 74.4%.
 The building allows owners to rent out their apartments by the month, and most of the apartments are small – some under 400 square feet.
-One real estate broker suggested, "It isn’t surprising that it would have the highest ratio of investor apartments, because it operates more like a hotel than a condo."

 The building includes a Ruth's Chris Steakhouse on West 51st Street, and once contained America's largest T.G.I.
 Friday's restaurant, located in the space that once housed the lobby of the Roxy Theatre.
 The T.G.I.
 Friday's closed due to the effects of the COVID-19 pandemic.